Mukesh Choudhary (politician)

 Mukesh Choudhary is an Indian politician and a member of the 18th Legislative Assembly of Uttar Pradesh, representing the Nakur Assembly constituency of Uttar Pradesh.
 He is a member of the Bharatiya Janata Party.

 Early life and education

-Mukesh Chaudhary was born on 15 March 1967 in Saharanpur, Uttar Pradesh, in the family of Kirpal Singh.
+Mukesh Choudhary was born to a Hindu Gujjar family on 15 March 1967 in Saharanpur, Uttar Pradesh, in the family of Kirpal Singh Choudhary.
 Mukesh grew up in Saharanpur and graduated in Agriculture from Chaudhary Charan Singh University, Meerut.

 Political career

 In the 2022 Uttar Pradesh Legislative Assembly election, Choudhary represented Bharatiya Janata Party as a candidate from the Nakur Assembly constituency and defeated Dharam Singh Saini of the Samajwadi Party by a margin of 155 votes.